 Author: Orson Scott Card

-It is a 1980s, military science fiction set in the future, where the mankind is threatened by two worn-out wars with an alien species known as “buggers”.
-In anticipation of a third alien invasion in the near future, young ones, including the leading character of this novel, Ender Wiggin, are trained in a special ways through complex games in zero gravity.
+It is the 1980s, military science fiction set in the future, where mankind is threatened by two worn-out wars with an alien species known as “buggers”.
+In anticipation of a third alien invasion in the near future, young ones, including the leading character of this novel, Ender Wiggin, are trained in special ways through complex games in zero gravity.

 Image Courtesy: Ace Books

 This 1960s, sci-fi novel concerns with the power of language.
 Sometime in the future, the humanity is engaged in a bloody war with the raiders, who are sabotaging any defense strategies, killing officials and targeting spaceships.
 In the middle of all, the military force stumbles upon an enemy code.
 At first, it seems unbreakable, and their only hope is a former code-breaker and poet Rydra Wong, who is now determined to break the code by understanding the language.